kapilkarda/stylecabbie-web/wp-content/plugins/elementskit-lite/readme.txt

 === Elements kit Elementor addons (Header & Footer Builder, Mega Menu Builder, Layout Library) ===
-Contributors: Ataurr, wpmet, emrnco, pobonpaul1994, easin55474, khalidjubair
+Contributors: Ataurr, wpmet, emranio, pobonpaul1994, easin55474, khalidjubair
 Tags: elementor addons, mega menu, header footer builder, elements, elementor extensions, elementor modules, page builder addons, elementor addon, elementor widget, addons
-Requires at least: 4.6
+Requires at least: 5.0
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 1.5.2
+Stable tag: 2.0.4
-Requires PHP: 5.6
+Requires PHP: 7.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Elementskit All in one addon for Elementor page builder.
+ElementsKit All in one addon for Elementor page builder.
 It includes most comprehensive modules, such as header footer builder, mega menu Builder Layout kit etc under the hood.
 It has 40+ custom widgets to create any sites with ease.

 == Description ==

+### **ATTENTION:** ElementsKit  2.0 Out with huge code optimisation and speed optimization.
+If you faced any issue please contact our team   [ from here ](https://help.wpmet.com/) ###

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ECFC0QregXg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Elementskit is an ultimate All in one addon for Elementor page builder.
-It includes most comprehensive modules, such as header footer builder, mega menu Builder Layout kit etc under the one hood.
-It has 40+ custom widgets to create any sites with ease.
-It has some most unique and powerful custom controls for elementor, such as image picker, ajax select2, Advanced widget etc. Why you need multiple plugins?
+ElementsKit is an ultimate All in one addon for Elementor Page Builder.
+It includes most comprehensive modules, such as Header Footer Builder, Mega Menu Builder Layoutkit etc under the one hood.
+It has 55+ custom widgets to create any sites with ease.
+It has some most unique and powerful custom controls for Elementor, such as Image Picker, Ajax Select2, Advanced Widget and many more.
+Why do you need multiple plugins?
 Where everything under the one hood?

-**Elements kit** Elementor addons have Exclusive features that blow your mind.
-Like mega menu builder, Header and footer builder layout library so on.
+**Elements kit** Elementor Addon have Exclusive features that blow your mind.
+Like our Mega Menu Builder, Header and Footer Builder layout library, One Page Scroll, Sticky Content, Parallax Effects, you will get tons of Premium features that you have never imagined.

 [ **Check our Live Demos** ](http://go.wpmet.com/ekitpro)